Conveniently Located to Serve Phoenix, Scottsdale, Mesa, and Tempe

 Important factors when discussing your Botox options will be your medical history, lifestyle, and desired outcome.
 All of this information will be taken into consideration when devising a plan of care created specifically for you.
 Working together as a team with the skilled professionals led by Dr. Hecht, your cosmetic dreams can become reality.

-The Botox procedure is simple and straightforward.
+The Botox procedure is simple.
 The area(s) requiring treatment will be marked.
-Small injections using a narrow gauge needle will be administered directly into the designated area(s).
+Small injections using a narrow-gauge needle will be administered directly into the designated area(s).
 The whole process typically takes less than 15 minutes.

 - Minor bruising